nmshd/documentation/_includes/scenarios/integrate/requests-over-messages.md

       {
         "@type": "AuthenticationRequestItem",
         "mustBeAccepted": true,
-        "title": "The Sender is asking for an authentication" }
+        "title": "The Sender is asking for an authentication."
+      }
     ]
   },